-Hyporesponsiveness or failure to maintain a platelet response with Nplate should prompt a search for causative factors, including neutralizing antibodies to Nplate [see Adverse Reactions (6.3)].
-To detect antibody formation, submit blood samples to Amgen (1-800-772-6436).
-Amgen will assay these samples for antibodies to Nplate and thrombopoietin (TPO).
+Hyporesponsiveness or failure to maintain a platelet response with Nplate may occur due to neutralizing antibodies or other causes [see Adverse Reactions (6.3)].
 Discontinue Nplate if the platelet count does not increase to a level sufficient to avoid clinically important bleeding after 4 weeks at the highest weekly dose of 10 mcg/kg.